 Magento is one of the world’s most flexible ecommerce platforms.
-It provides hundreds of thousands of merchants with exciting functionality for their stores, and thousands of extensions to boost performance.
+It provides hundreds of thousands of merchants with exciting functionality for their stores, and thousands of extensions to boost performance, such as those available for Shopify.
 For those evaluating different options, a comparison of open-source vs. hosted platforms can be very insightful.

-Upon its initial release (nearly a decade ago), this version of the shopping cart was a turning point for the platform.
+Upon its initial release in 2016, this version of the shopping cart was a turning point for the platform.
 Magento 2.1's features and capabilities, which were significant at its release, impressed many and allowed businesses to drive sales and performance.
 Moreover, it included numerous bug fixes and several impressive enhancements.

 When giving a glance at Magento 2.1 Community Edition (CE) and Enterprise Edition (EE) we can’t but notice that both versions offer amazing functionality improvements.
 Taking into consideration that EE has some extra features, the CE, in its turn, is not left behind and softly accumulates the best modifications.